urosolia/multirate-mpc-cbf/README.md

 ## Integration in ROS

-Checkout our [Segway](https://github.com/DrewSingletary/segway_sim) ROS simulator to see how to used this library.
+Checkout our [Segway](https://github.com/DrewSingletary/segway_sim) ROS simulator to see how to use this library.

 ## References